Corn Kings and One-Horse Thieves

 * * *

 Veterans were given warrants that could be exchanged for land.
-Few vets were eager to relocate to the then-remoteness of faraway Illinois, however.
+Few vets were eager to relocate to then-remote Illinois, however.
 Indians still roamed its prairies, posing a threat to land titles, if only fitfully to land owners.
 The result was that former soldiers were among the least numerous settlers in a region set aside for former soldiers.
 A Henderson County Herodotus noted that he had heard of only three soldiers of that war who came to that county and resided upon their land.
-We will never know how many warrants were lost because their owners bet them lieu of cash in card games or horse races.
+We will never know how many warrants were lost because their owners bet them in card games or horse races.
 John Talbot, an honored settler of Monmouth, won his warrant for a section of McDonough County that way, in a poker game in New Orleans in 1827.

 Such stories once were common in western Illinois.
 In a region that had no towns to speak of, the profits to be made by building the first ones promised to be enormous.
 In the hope of realizing them, speculators drove up the price of town lots in Quincy, which in 1836 brought as much as seventy-eight dollars per frontage foot.
 For a time in 1837, desirable town lots in Monmouth were worth one thousand dollars—an astonishing price for the day.